uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.
 You will have to refresh the connection in order to see changes.

-##### `./flask-backend/flask/Scripts/activate`

-This activates a virtual flask enviorment

 ##### `npm run build-exe`

-This will run the `build.py` python file located at `/flask-backend/build_script` which creates an executable file under `/flask-backend/build_script/packaged_backend/ocellai_backend` which starts the backend server when executed.
+This will run the `build.py` python file located at `/flask-backend/build_script` which creates an executable file under `/flask-backend/build_script/packaged_backend/ocellai_backend`.
+When executed, this program starts the backend server.

 ### React Frontend Commands

-Below commands should be executed from the project root directory.
+Below commands can be executed from the project root directory.

 ##### `npm start`

 This starts up the react front end server of the app.
 It should open the application's web interface tab in your browser at [http://localhost:3000](http://localhost:3000).

-##### `npm run electron`

-This starts up the react app as an electron application and runs the backend executable as a local server.
+Please make sure that no other applications / processes are using port 3000.

 ##### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+##### `npm run electron`

+This starts up the react app as an electron application and runs the backend executable as a local server.

 ##### `npm run package`

 Packages the app and puts it into the `/dist` directory as an executable installer which allows the user to install the application onto their device.
-Please note that the final installer will be specific to operating system (e.g., Windows, MacOS) on which it was generated.
+Please note that the final installer is specific to the operating system (e.g., Windows, MacOS) on which it was generated.

 ### Running the application in a development setting

 #### Option 1 - manually
 Open two terminal windows.

 In the first terminal window, navigate to the project root directory and run `npm start`.
 A new browser tab with the application interface will open.

 In the second terminal window, navigate to `/flask-backend` and run `flask run`.

 Once both the frontend and backend servers are running, refresh the browser page before usage.